So you’ve got some marketing skills, and you’re wondering how to start a digital marketing agency.

 How do you start a digital marketing agency with no experience?

-There have never been more opportunities to strike off on your own in the digital marketing space than there today.
+There have never been more opportunities to strike off on your own in digital marketing than there are today.
 But how do you actually do it?
 Where do you start, and how do you scale?

 The secret to starting a digital marketing agency with no experience is to have an actual strategy, grow organically as you learn, and deliberately build word of mouth with a specific type of client.
 It’s about taking aim for a target audience vs. shooting randomly for anyone who will pay and hoping something lands.